André Malherbe: Early racing

 Born in Huy, the son of a motorcycle dealer, Malherbe began racing at an early age and earned his racing licence in 1973.
 He rode a Zündapp to win the 1973 FIM 125cc European motocross championship, and repeated as champion in 1974.
+In 1975, the FIM upgraded the 125cc European Championship to World Championship status.
+Despite winning two consecutive 125cc European titles, Malherbe failed to attract attention from larger motorcycle manufacturers so he continued to compete aboard a Zündapp in the 125cc class.
+He suffered an injury early in the year which forced him miss much of the season, yet still finished the year ranked seventh in the 1975 125cc World Championship.